WhileCrocodile/WhileCrocodile.github.io/README.md

 ## Education
 B.A.
 Statistics from Binghamton University (August 2021 - December 2024)

-## Personal Projects

-### SQL Projects for Practice
-A [Github page for the personal projects and exercises](https://github.com/WhileCrocodile/sql-projects) I've completed to practice SQL.

 ## Course Projects

 ### Data Visualizations with Tableau